RS-PYTHON/rs-server/docs/doc/users/catalog.md

 ### Update a collection

 This endpoint updates a collection from STAC if it exists and request body json data is STAC compatible.
 The `ownerId` parameter is optional.
-If this is missing from the endpoint a default user is used, with the following priority:
+If this is missing from the endpoint, a default user is used with the following priority:
-- the user found in the `apikey security` in the case when the process is running on `cluster`
+* the user found in the `apikey security` in the case when the process is running on `cluster`
-- the current user in the case when the process is running in `local mode`
+* the current user in the case when the process is running in `local mode`

     PUT /catalog/collections/{[ownerId:]collectionId}